 From the Puces de Clignancourt, Paris' oldest, largest — and certainly most chaotic — flea market wedged on a strip near the city's dreary northern border, to the Puces des Vanves at the opposite end in the south, these traditional markets are best approached with a spirit of spontaneity and curiosity.
 Above all, drop expectations for what you might discover.
 In many stands, you'll likely have to sift through piles of weird old junk before finding an item worth taking home; in others, prized antiques are on sale but firmly out of reach for most of us — unless you feel ready to get your bartering gloves on, of course.

-The Puces de Clignancourt can be accessed from metro Porte de Clignancourt (follow the signs to the market from the metro exit).
+The Puces de Clignancourt can be accessed from the Porte de Clignancourt metro stop (line 4; follow the signs to the market from the metro exit).
 Open Saturdays from 9:00 am to 6:00 pm; Sunday and Monday from 10:00 am to 5:00 pm.

 For the Puces de Vanves: get off at Metro Porte des Vanves.
 The Vanves market is open every weekend from 7:00 am to 2;00 pm.